West Auckland > GPs / Accident & Urgent Medical Care >

 Dr Robert Price and Dr Slushna Weeramuni are the principal GPs.
 Dr Price has been at the practice since 1993 and Dr Weeramuni since 1995.
 Dr Price qualified at the University Of Auckland Medical School and Dr Weeramuni at the University of London.
 They both have attained fellowship of the Royal New Zealand College of General Practitioners (RNZCGP) and practice with the ethics and codes set down by the RNZCGP.

 You have the choice of enrolling with either a male or female doctor.
-Once enrolled, we ask that you continue to see the same doctor as we believe that this provides good continuity of care.
+Once enrolled, you have the option of seeing any doctor available.
+However we prefer if you continue to see the same doctor as we believe that this provides good continuity of care.

-We also have two nurses, (Esther and Ingrit), who job share and are very experienced in the provision of general practice care.
+We also have two nurses who job share and are very experienced in the provision of general practice care.
 In addition to normal practice nursing duties, they are also experienced in the management of chronic conditions such as asthma, diabetes and cardiovascular disease.
 They are both registered smear takers and vaccinators.

-Our reception staff - Irene, Hilary and Mina - job share during the week and for the Saturday morning surgeries.
+Our reception staff job share during the week and for Saturday mornings.
 They do have set hours, but also cover each other for holiday and sick leave so you may find that they change their hours from time to time.
-Please note that we do not have a nurse available for Saturday morning surgeries.
+Please note that we do not have a nurse available on Saturday morning.

 Doctors